lg-x-vCedeb/Gitory/Read_me.txt

+Moving work:

 git cherry-pick <hash 1 > <hash 2 > <hash 3 > <hash 4 > ... <hash n > / <branchname> (generate the new historial branch: father of all the picked hash or brach <- hash1 <- hash2 <- hash3 <- ... <- hashn / branchname)
+	*git cherry-pick does not detach your HEAD

 git rebase -i / --interactive <branchname>(from the HEAD to the branch) / HEAD^ / HEAD~<num> (release a UI window which can change the order of the parameters.
 The UI )
 	*git rebase / git rebase -i <ref1> <ref2> (the usage of this is to be described with the illustration of its function:
 						  	- Rebasing essentially takes a set of commits[From the next commit of the origin commit to the <ref2>], "copies" them, and plops them down somewhere[<ref1>] else.)
+	*git rebase / git rebase -i does detach your HEAD from the up-to-date <ref>.